A traveller's guide to Vietnam's Buddhist Crisis of 1963 - Rusty Compass travel blog

 Photo: Mark BowyerThien Mu Pagoda, Hue

-One of Diem's brothers, much feared Ngo Dinh Nhu, was President Diem's right hand man and ran the secret police.
+One of Diem's brothers, much feared Ngo Dinh Nhu, was President Diem's right-hand man and ran the secret police.
 He was a brutal enforcer.
 Another brother, Ngo Dinh Thuc, was the Catholic Archbishop of Hue and the most senior cleric in Vietnam.
-He was a highly politically engaged churchman.
-Yet another brother, Ngo Dinh Can, was the regime's strongman in Hue.
+He was a politically engaged churchman.
+Yet another brother, Ngo Dinh Can, was the regime's despotic strongman in Hue.
 All four Ngo brothers were key players in the Buddhist crisis.
 Only Archbishop Thuc survived it.

 The ramifications of the Buddhist crisis were to be enormous.
 It ended only when President Diem and his brother Nhu were assassinated in a US sanctioned coup in November 1963.
-In a bizarre twist, President Kennedy was assassinated in the same month.
+In a bizarre twist, President Kennedy was assassinated weeks later.

 The first incidents of the Buddhist crisis occurred when President Diem's brother, Hue based Archbishop Ngo Dinh Thuc, urged that the display of Buddhist flags be forbidden during Vesak, one of the most important days in the Buddhist calendar.